whitelunarium/pages_fork/_posts/Foundation/A-agile_classroom/2025-04-13-agile_teams.md

 >
 > 🎯 **"What unique perspective do I bring to a team?"**

-**📝 Action Item:** Each of you write your answers in your GitHub Issues as your first individual contribution to the team Kanban board.
+**📝 Action Item:** Each of you write your answers in your GitHub Issues as your first individual contribution to the team.
+Move comments to Done as you complete the task.
+Link comment as soon as you start it to utterance location below.